nathan-bennett/skellam/README.md

 The Skellam distribution is a frequency distribution of the difference between two independent variates following the same Poisson distribution (Irwin, 1937).
-One notable example that follows a Skellam distribution is the margin in a soccer game as this is the difference between two Poisson distributed variables, the home team's score and the away tea'ms score.
+One notable example that follows a Skellam distribution is the margin in a soccer game as this is the difference between two Poisson distributed variables, the home team's score and the away team's score.

 ## Usage